daxu5180/daxu5180.github.io/_posts/2199-01-01-future-post.md

 ---
-title: 'System Thinking in E-commerce ML'
+title: 'System Thinking in Productionizing ML'
 date: 2022-12-01
 permalink:
 tags:
   - Machine Learning
   - System Thinking
-  - Industrial Production
+  - Real-world Production
 ---

 Over the past year, I have been actively advocating for the use of system thinking in the design and development of industrial ML systems.
 This blog post serves as a documentation of my thought processes.